Driving license: Applying for the transfer of a foreign driving license

 - Certificate of physical and mental fitness

-- Certificate of medical examination of eyesight
+- Certificate of medical examination of vision

 - Certificate of psychological testing

-- For personal collection
+- For in-person pickup

 - Identification document

-- For collection by an authorized representative
+- If picking up by an authorized representative

-- Letter from the driver's license authority
+- Letter from the Driver’s License Office

-- Identification documents of both persons
+- Identification documents for both individuals

 - Written power of attorney